Applicability of Taylor's hypothesis in thermally driven turbulence: Simulation methods

 We make a nonuniform mesh such that the width of the smallest cell $\Delta_{min} = 0.0027$, and the width of the largest cell $\Delta_{max} = 0.0054$.
 Thus the expansion ratio is $\Delta_{max}/\Delta_{min} = 2$.
 According to Gr\"otzbach condition~\cite{Grotzbach:JCP1983}, the mean grid size should be less than $\pi$ times the Kolmogorov and thermal diffusion length scales.
 For unit $\mathrm{Pr}$, the Kolmogorov and thermal diffusion length scales are equal, and they are estimated using the formula $\eta = L (\mathrm{Pr}^2/(\mathrm{RaNu}))^{1/4} \approx 0.0041$, where $L$ is the box size.
 Thus $\pi \eta = 0.013$, hence $\Delta_{min}$ and $\Delta_{max}$ are less than $\pi \eta$.

 Another important requirement for the DNS is based on the resolution of the thermal boundary layer (BL)~\cite{Grotzbach:JCP1983,Verzicco:JFM2003,Amati:PF2005,Stevens:JFM2010,Shishkina:NJP2010}.
 Gr\"otzbach~\cite{Grotzbach:JCP1983} recommends at least two to three points in the BL.
-Verzicco and Camussi~\cite{Verzicco:JFM2003} and Amati {\em et al.}~\cite{Amati:PF2005} however proposed more than three grid points inside the thermal BL.
+Verzicco and Camussi~\cite{Verzicco:JFM2003} and Amati {\em et al.}~\cite{Amati:PF2005}, however, proposed more than three grid points inside the thermal BL.
 We estimate the width of the boundary layer using the formula $\delta \sim 1/(2\mathrm{Nu})$, in which we keep six points.
 Thus grid resolution is sufficient for our simulation.
 We perform grid-independence and $\Delta t$-independence tests of our DNS.
 The Nusselt numbers computed on $280^3$ and $300^3$ differ by less than 3\% from the simulation on $256^3$.
 Similarly, the Nusselt numbers computed using $ \Delta t = 3 \times 10^{-4}$, $5 \times 10^{-4}$, and $\Delta t = 10^{-3}$, differ from each other by less than 2\%.

 A primary objective of the present paper is to test Taylor's hypothesis.
 For the same, we place real-space probes to record time series of the velocity field using which we compute the frequency spectrum $E(f)$.
-To relate our simulations with experiments, we place real space probes near the middle of the six wall, near the middle of the corner edges, and in the middle of the cube.
-We label these probes as front (F), back (B), left (L), right (R), top (T), bottom (Bt), middle corners (MC-I, MC-II, MC-III, MC-IV), and center (C) respectively.
-The number of probes near the wall centers, middle corners, and cubic centers are 5, 3, and 9 respectively.
-In Fig.~\ref{fig:probe} we exhibit the probes at B, R, Bt, MC I, MC III, MC IV, and C.
+To relate our simulations with experiments, we place real space probes near the middle of the six wall, near the middle of the four corner edges, and in the middle of the cube.
+We label these probes as front (F), back (B), left (L), right (R), top (T), bottom (Bt), middle corners (MC-I, MC-II, MC-III, MC-IV), and centre (C) respectively.
+The number of probes near the wall centres, middle corners, and cubic centres are 5, 3, and 9 respectively.
+In Fig.~\ref{fig:probe} we exhibit the probes at B, R, Bt, MC I, MC III, and C.

 We record the three components of the velocity field at all the real space probes.
 We run our simulation for 80 time units with constant $\Delta t = 10^{-3}$.
 We record the velocity fields at every $10$ steps; thus we have $8 \times 10^3$ data points.
-Then we perform Fourier transform of the velocity components $u_i(t)$ and compute the frequency spectrum $E(f)$.
+For time-windowed averaging~\cite{Madhow:book}, we break the velocity time-series data into 8 window.
+Thus each window contains 10 time units, with $10^3$ data points.
+Then we perform Fourier transform of the velocity components $u_i(t)$ and compute the frequency spectrum $E(f)$ using Eq.~(\ref{eq:Ef}).
+We report $E(f)$ averaged over 8 time-window for each real space probes.

 In the next section, we will discuss our results based on the numerical data.
 We will focus on the computation of $E(k)$ and $E(f)$.